Our ethos is to be fully inclusive and work with all pupils to maximise their learning potential academically and socially.

 We aim to prevent exclusion through early intervention which can be either short or long term.
 We work in partnership with the local authority and schools to support them to reduce the need to use fixed or permanent exclusion.
 We adopt a multi-disciplinary approach to early intervention supporting the school, parents, carers and individual pupils.

 Under legislation, local authorities are required to provide education for pupils who are excluded or missing school for illness or otherwise.
-Our curriculum offer allows us to reflect the national curriculum along with personalised learning which providing pupils the opportunity to make good progress in line with their needs in a supported learning environment.
+Our curriculum offer allows us to reflect the national curriculum along with personalised learning and enrichment activities which providing pupils the opportunity to make good progress in line with their needs in a supported learning environment.

 Promoting British Values